otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/01-backend-module/02-development-workflow.md

 What is a scope?
 A noun referring to functionality in your codebase, i.e., authentication.

-Familiarise yourself with this convention, particularly if you are currently enrolled in my courses.
-However, if you are not, then it is something you should consider adding to your existing **Git** skills & knowledge.

 You are probably wondering how I should write a message using this convention.
 A **Git** commit looks like this:

 ```bash
 git commit -m "<type> (optional scope): <subject>" -m "<optional extended description>" -m "<optional footer>"
 ```

-Let us see this in action!

 Here is a **Git** commit example: